Arrested in Atlanta, GA?

 Do Not Post Bail Without Speaking to an Attorney

-If you are arrested for a crime, usually the first thing a loved one will do is try to get you out of jail by posting bail.
+If a police offer arrests you for a crime, usually the first thing a loved one will do is try to get you out of jail by posting bail.
 However, you should not post bail without speaking to an attorney first for the following reasons:

-- A lawyer may be able to lower the bail amount or get you released without posting bail at all.
+- A lawyer may be able to lower the bail amount or be able to secure your release without posting bail at all.

-- A lawyer will be able to tell if charges are likely to be dropped at the arraignment.
-If this happens, you will be released from custody without having to pay bail.
+- A lawyer can tell if the court is likely to drop the charges at the arraignment.
+If this happens, the judge may release you from custody without you having to pay bail.